UN’s Guterres issues ‘global SOS’ over fast-rising Pacific ocean

-United Nations Secretary-General Antonio Guterres voiced a global climate “SOS” at a Pacific islands summit on Tuesday, unveiling research that shows the region’s seas rising much more swiftly than global averages.
+United Nations Secretary-General Antonio Guterres sent out a global climate “SOS” at a Pacific islands summit on Tuesday, unveiling research that shows the region’s seas rising much more swiftly than global averages.

 “I am in Tonga to issue a global SOS — Save Our Seas — on rising sea levels.
 A worldwide catastrophe is putting this Pacific paradise in peril” he said.